algermissen/cassandra-ruby-sharded-workers/README.md

     $ for i in {1..6}; do ./consumer.rb --host <ip> --keyspace <keyspace> --name test > ./log_$i 2>&1 & sleep 1; done

-The sleep prevents the consumers to overwhelm the shard locks when they start and try to grab each one.
+The sleep prevents the consumers to overwhelm the shard locks when starting up.

 # The Details